 Selling CBD Oil

 When looking at CBD oil from a sales tax perspective, it is important to note that state laws vary widely on the topic.
 Some states only allow usage for medical treatments.
 Others limit the amount of THC content that can be found in CBD.
-Laws are continuously being developing to maintain and tax this product.
+Laws are continuously being developed to maintain and tax this product.

 No formal ruling has been issued to regulate CBD oil specifically.
-It is currently available to consumers from multiple retail locations (i.e., Vape shops and gas stations).
+It is currently available to consumers through multiple retail locations (i.e., Vape shops and gas stations).
 These products can also be purchased online.
 New York State taxes CBD oil as Tangible Personal Property (“TPP”), stating this product does not qualify as a health supplement or medicine.
 Finally, retailers should note that CBD oil is not considered a form of Medical Marijuana by New York law, which is subject to a 7% excise tax.

-California makes a distinct determination of CBD products that contain cannabis and ones that only have a trace amount.
+California makes a distinct determination between CBD products that contain cannabis and ones that only have a trace amount.
 The cannabis excise tax is 15% charged to all cannabis retailers from distributors in California.
 The retailers then charge their consumers the excise tax rate as well.
 However, there are exemptions from sales of medicinal cannabis.

-CBD oil is taxable as TPP, unless it qualifies for a medicinal product or is sold by a Medical Marijuana Treatment Center (MMTC).
+In Florida, CBD oil is taxable as TPP, unless it qualifies for a medicinal product or is sold by a Medical Marijuana Treatment Center (MMTC).
 Many people involved in CBD dealings believe that it qualifies for the Nontaxable Medical Items and General Grocery List.
 They argue that this product qualifies for health supplements, however, Florida State disagrees.